Diseases of Potassium

 How should the patient with hypokalemia be managed?

-A critical issue in the management of the patient hypokalemia is to recognize that there is a substantial difference in me a cute risk between intravenous and oral potassium replacement.
+A critical issue in the management of the patient hypokalemia is to recognize that there is a substantial difference in acute risk between intravenous and oral potassium replacement.
 With `intravenous potassium replacement, there is a significant risk of excessively fast replacement, resulting in acute hyperkalemia with subsequent acute cardiac toxicity.
 With oral replacement, cellular uptake of potassium is more rapid, and there is almost no risk of excessively rapid replacement.
 Accordingly, oral replacement is preferred if the patient can take oral medications and there is intact intestinal absorption.
 In patients with an ileus or intestinal obstruction, inconsistent and/or unreliable intestinal absorption may preclude oral treatment and necessitate intravenous potassium replacement.

 When evaluating a patient with hypokalemia, it is important to identify whether the hypokalemia represents true total body potassium depletion or whether this is a result of transcellular shifts of potassium from the extracellular to the intracellular fluid compartments.
 The latter typically results with correction of the cause initiating the transcellular shifts, often catecholamine excess, whether exogenous or endogenous, intravenous insulin administration in the treatment of hyperglycemia, and administration of either aminophylline or theophylline in the treatment of asthma and reactive airway disease.